rufilboss/100DaysOfDevOps/Day 15 -Introduction to Terraform/intro_to_terraform.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

+* Next command we are going to run is “terraform plan”, this will tell what terraform actually do before making any changes
+* This is good way of making any sanity check before making actual changes to env
+* Output of terraform plan command looks similar to Linux diff command
+    * (+ sign): Resource going to be created

+    * (- sign): Resources going to be deleted

+    * (~ sign): Resource going to be modified